Dunedin homes without water as wind topples trees

 Forecaster Andy Downs says there will be a brief respite on Christmas Day before another front arrives later in the weekend.

-Next story in National: Convicted ex-MP seeks Supreme Court hearing
+Next story in New Zealand: Convicted ex-MP seeks Supreme Court hearing

 Copyright © 2010, Radio New Zealand